-It’s a system that works to correct supplier behavior and better manage those relationships.
+It’s a system that works to correct supplier behaviour and better manage those relationships.
 A supplier audit.

 Let's look a the quality ratings.
 The inspector in the yard on their mobile device can see that the incoming load has previously received a C Grading.
 Now the yard inspector knows that they need to give this load a more vigorous check...
 So too does the supplier.
 That supplier knows their quality and evaluation grade and any other outcomes from previous audits.

 This is delaying the truck at the facility and impacting the truck’s schedule for the day.
 The supplier knows this is impacting their own margins.
 This should ensure a better quality load coming to your facility from that supplier.